1948 South African general election: Rural/urban vote weighting

 Demarcation of electoral district boundaries favoured the HNP.
 Most of the 70 seats won by the National Party during the 1948 election were in rural areas, whereas most of the 65 seats won by the United Party were in the urban areas.
-According to the Constitution that South Africa had at the time, the constituencies in the rural areas were smaller than those in urban areas.
-This meant that there were more rural constituencies than urban ones.
-This was to the benefit of the National Party since it tended to do well in rural areas.
+According to the Constitution that South Africa had adopted in 1910, rural constituencies could have up to 30% fewer voters than urban ones, tilting the balance of power in favor of rural voters, which were a core constituency of the National Party.
+As a result, the average number of votes to win a seat was over 9,000 for the UP compared to just over 5,600 for the NP.
 Despite winning 140,000 fewer votes than the UP, the NP coalition gained a plurality of seats in Parliament, and was able to form a majority government in coalition with the Afrikaner Party.
 It has been calculated that if rural and urban votes had been of equal value, the UP would have won 80 seats, the HNP/AP 60 seats, and other parties the remaining seats, thus giving the UP a majority outright and perhaps delaying or preventing apartheid from taking place.

 Political organisation

 The UP at the time has been characterised as cumbersome and lacking vigor while the HNP displayed energy and superior organizational skills.
 World War II had a bonding effect on the UP and white South Africans generally.
 Once this external uniting force fell away, Smuts lost a great deal of control over the UP as more and more voters considered alternatives to his tired regime; humiliatingly, the Prime Minister lost his parliamentary seat (Standerton) to an HNP challenger.
 Smuts and his party proved unable to counter the many grievances raised by the HNP in an effective way, and this inability led to the narrow HNP victory.

+For its part, the National Party had largely fended off internal schisms between the party's Afrikaner Broederbond-aligned wing and those who were former members of the Ossewabrandwag.
+Future Prime Ministers Hendrik Verwoerd and B.J.
+Vorster stood in the 1948 election in the constituencies of Alberton and Brakpan, respectively, both narrowly losing in part due to right-wing factionalization.

 After the 1948 election, the ruling coalition succeeded in fully enfranchising the mostly Afrikaans- and German-speaking voters in South West Africa, later known as Namibia upon independence in 1990; the region's six constituencies predominantly returned National Party MPs, strengthening the party's parliamentary majority.